The information in this document applies to version 6.9.19 of Syhunt Dynamic.

 wget https://github.com/feihong-cs/JNDIExploit/releases/download/v1.2/JNDIExploit.v1.2.zip unzip JNDIExploit.v1.2.zip java -jar JNDIExploit-1.2-SNAPSHOT.jar -i IPADDRESS -p 8888

-The JNDIExploit.v1.2.zip has been removed by the GitHub website, but we created a copy with password at the below link.
-If you are a Syhunt client, get in touch to obtain the password.
+The JNDIExploit.v1.2.zip has been removed by the GitHub website, but a copy can be downloaded at

-You may also try to obtain a copy of the original file (not passworded protected) through other Internet sources.
+You may also try to obtain a copy of the original file through other Internet sources.
 Below you can find the hashes of the file so you can compare and make sure it is the right file:

 CRC-32: 5df539f0 MD5: a8dca50391115eb8741b664cf137ba05 SHA-1: 2b3791e501e5ceba9be65ee8526cc11084faa198 SHA-256: 03fb135841f8f8d5c7b9b9a7cd5e65e13162fbfe958318731ab2a5ea41912ffb SHA-512: f04eb18c91314b1d9f7d02a2b64a7aa2ccc5134e24c135c54dae5205b90a653b1ec97aeb6e0ea0e288d791e81056e3e14f92ca7171c02cbd6c472247f1c9caaa